Chart Color Schemes

 Infrastructure

-Mount Annan has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Mount Annan has moderate levels of nearby infrastructure activity, ranking in the 41stth percentile nationally

-The area's performance is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 43 such projects that are likely to impact the area.
-Notable projects include Narellan Vale Residential Expansion (Stage 3 & 4), Mount Annan Christian College Expansion, Australian Botanic Garden Mount Annan Masterplan, and Gledswood Hills Primary School (New).
-The following list details those projects most relevant to the area.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 43 projects that could affect the region.
+Notable initiatives include Mount Annan Christian College Expansion, Australian Botanic Garden Mount Annan Masterplan, Gledswood Hills Primary School (New), and Gledswood Hills Aged Care Facility.
+The following list details those likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.